-We start our tour at Westminster Abbey, this famous church is recognisable from various famous royal weddings, funerals and coronations, it’s hard to ignore the history here!
-We’ll enter through the cloisters, a great opportunity to appreciate both the age and the scale of this magnificent building.
-Look around as we walk into the church, you will see many names, some of these you will recognise immediately, others you may remember once your guide links them with stories.
+We’ll enter through the cloisters, which offers a great opportunity to appreciate both the age and the scale of this magnificent building.
+Look around as we walk into the church; you will see many names, some of these you will recognise immediately, others you may remember once your guide links them with stories.

-Next let’s have a look at one of the oldest pieces of furniture in the United Kingdom.
-Last used in 1953, the chair patiently waits for the next coronation.
-As we pause to admire the coronation chair, listen as your guide paints a picture of the coronation ceremony, imagine the spectacle each time a new monarch is crowned in this very spot.
+Next, let’s have a look at one of the oldest pieces of furniture in the United Kingdom.
+Last used in 2023 in the coronation of our current King, perhaps the most significant piece of furniture in British history, this chair patiently waits for the next coronation.
+As we pause to admire the coronation chair, listen as your expert guide paints a picture of the coronation ceremony and imagine the spectacle each time a new monarch is crowned in this very spot.

-As we leave the Abbey, we arrive immediately into Parliament square, this a great opportunity to take a picture in front of houses of Parliament.
-How many statues of famous statesman can you recognise?
-Your Guide will be happy to explain who some of them were and their significance in British history.
+As we leave the Abbey, we immediately arrive in Parliament Square.
+This is a great opportunity to take a picture in front of the Houses of Parliament and Big Ben How many statues of famous statesmen can you recognise?
+Your Blue Badge Guide will be happy to explain who some of them were and their significance in British history.

-Our next stop needs little introduction, Buckingham palace, a grand building and royal residence.
-If we get close to get gate you will see the guards, looking after her majesty.
-You guide will help you figure out if Her Majesty is at home today, perhaps you’d like a photo next to one of the most famous sights in the world?
+Our next stop is truly the heart of royal London: Buckingham Palace, a grand building and royal residence.
+If we get close to the gate, you will see the guards looking after His Majesty.
+Your private guide will help you figure out if the King is at home today.

-We finish our tour on Trafalgar square, the very city centre of London.
-From here you are ideally placed to visit Leicester square and Covent Garden.
-Your guide Will be happy to help with any directions and suggestions for the rest of your stay.
+Our guided tour of Westminster Abbey and beyond makes its way to Trafalgar Square next, the very city centre of London.
+The Tour finishes here, but don’t worry, you are ideally placed to visit Leicester Square and Covent Garden, or even head back to Buckingham Palace.
+Your guide will be happy to help with any directions and suggestions for the rest of your stay.

 Westminster Abbey shop, Broad Sanctuary, Westminster, London SW1P 3JS.
 By prior arrangement, your guide can meet you at your central London hotel.